-- An issuer becomes subject to Exchange Act reporting requirements if it has a class of securities registered under Section 12 or 15(d) of the Exchange Act. - This can occur in several different ways, including: - Section 12(b) = by listing a class of securities on a national securities exchange (Section 12(b)) which captures companies that have conducted IPOs in the US on the NYSE or Nasdaq; - Section 12(g) = by meeting certain statutory thresholds with respect to total assets and the number of shareholders (Section 12(g)); or - Section 15(d) = by having an effective registration statement under the Securities Act (Section 15(d)).
+- An issuer can become subject to Exchange Act reporting requirements through one or more ways, including: - Section 12(b) = by listing a class of securities on a national securities exchange, which captures companies that have conducted IPOs in the US on the NYSE or Nasdaq; - Section 12(g) = by meeting certain statutory thresholds with respect to total assets and the number of shareholders; or - Section 15(d) = by having an effective registration statement under the Securities Act of 1933, as amended (the "Securities Act").

-Exchange Act Reporting - Some Background (cont.)
+Exchange Act Reporting - Some Background (cont'd)

-- An issuer is not subject to Exchange Act reporting obligations under more than one section at a time. - Reporting obligations under Section 12(b) by virtue of being listed on the NYSE or Nasdaq suspend any other reporting obligations under another provision of the Exchange Act, such as Section 12(g) or Section 15(d). - However, if the Section 12(b) registration is terminated, any other previously suspended reporting obligations under the Exchange Act (i.e., under Section 12(g) or Section 15(d)) are revived. - Need to terminate or suspends reporting obligations under ALL relevant Exchange Act provisions.
+- An issuer is not subject to Exchange Act reporting obligations under more than one section at a time. - Reporting obligations under Section 12(b) by virtue of being listed on the NYSE or Nasdaq suspend any other reporting obligations under another provision of the Exchange Act, such as Section 12(g) or Section 15(d). - However, if the Section 12(b) registration is terminated, any other previously suspended reporting obligations under the Exchange Act (i.e., under Section 12(g) or Section 15(d)) are revived. - Need to terminate or suspend reporting obligations under ALL relevant Exchange Act provisions.